Chair: Professor M. Bennett

 All students seeking an undergraduate degree at UM must complete a core General Education curriculum that includes courses in English, history, mathematics, the natural sciences, social sciences, fine arts, oral and written communication, and personal development.

-The minimum requirements can be found in the General Education Credit Hour Requirements section of the Undergraduate Academic Policies page.
+The minimum requirements can be found in the General Education Credit Hour Requirements section of the Undergraduate Academic Policies section in this Bulletin.

 ART 100 , 218 , or 219 may be selected to fulfill the Humanities and Fine Arts requirement; the Fine Arts requirement must be in a fine arts other than visual arts to earn credit in the major.

 ART 250 and 255 may be selected to fulfill the Personal Development option and earn credit in the major, as well.

 The Department of Art offers the Bachelor of Fine Arts (BFA) degree , the Bachelor of Arts (B.A.) , and the Bachelor of Science (B.S.) to students majoring in Art.

 Minors are offered in Art and Art History .
 Details about the Arts Administration Minor are available under Department of Theatre.
 Details about the Game Studies and Design Minor are available under the Department of Biology, Chemistry, and Mathematics.

 Internship credit is available for supervised work experience in graphic design, as well as many art-related fields, including graphic design, museums, galleries and photography studios.